lmorg/murex/INSTALL.md

 ### Docker Hub

-Due to licencing changes from Docker, Docker Hub images are no longer up to date.
+Due to licensing changes from Docker, Docker Hub images are no longer up to date.
 However you can still build your own container.

 ### Building Your Own Container